amazon-archives/aws-reinvent-2019-mobile-workshops/README.md

 - [X] Fix landmark details page
 - [ ] use Hugo page resource to load images
 - [ ] test and dry run
+- [ ] refactor IAM permissions to use least priviledges
+- [ ] add reinvent specific instructions to use event engine accounts
+- [ ] ask guidance about best practices for Region choice.

 ### Dir Structure